rptrainor/rptrainor/README.md

 - Improved Shaan's blog Google Core Web Vitals scores to perfect 100s across the board, and initial page load is now 3x faster.
 - **Technologies**: Laravel, Vue, Nuxt, Cloudflare D1, Cloudflare Workers, Cloudflare Pages, Tailwind, Laravel Vapor, Laravel Breeze, and SQLite

-**Founder - Lightup**
+**Founder - Lightup** _10/2023 - 05/2024_
 https://lightup.fyi
-_10/2023 - 05/2024_

-- Architected a model-view-controller (MVC) system with PostgreSQL as the model, HTML/CSS and Solid as the view, and a custom-built TypeScript/JavaScript finite state machine as the controller
+- Architected a model-view-controller (MVC) system with PostgreSQL as the model, HTML/CSS and Solid as the view, and a custom-built TypeScript/JavaScript finite state machine as the controller.
-- Designed and built pages for the 1st hosts on the platform
+- Designed and built pages for the 1st hosts on the platform.
-- Responsible for the architecture of the entire app, from database to client
+- Responsible for the architecture of the entire app, from database to client.
 - **Technologies**: Solid.JS, Astro Build, Cloudflare Pages, PostgreSQL, Tailwind, HTML, CSS, REST

-**Senior Software Engineer - OfColor** https://www.ofcolor.com
-_10/2022 - 10/2023_
+**Senior Software Engineer - OfColor** _10/2022 - 10/2023_
+https://www.ofcolor.com

-- 2nd most senior member of the engineering team and 8th employee
+- 2nd most senior member of the engineering team and 8th employee.
-- Proposed, planned, and shipped the 1st native iOS and Android apps using React Native and Expo
+- Proposed, planned, and shipped the 1st native iOS and Android apps using React Native and Expo.
-- Converted the entire codebase from Styled Components to TailwindCSS
+- Converted the entire codebase from Styled Components to TailwindCSS.
-- Proposed, designed, and built new features as part of the engineering and product teams
+- Proposed, designed, and built new features as part of the engineering and product teams.
-- Conducted internal and external user interviews
+- Conducted internal and external user interviews.
 - **Technologies**: React, React Native, Tailwind, Styled-Components, Remix, TypeScript, JavaScript, React Query, Docker, Nest

-**Head of Frontend Engineering - Confidence** https://www.confidence.com
-_08/2020 - 10/2022_
+**Head of Frontend Engineering - Confidence** _08/2020 - 10/2022_
+https://www.confidence.com

 - 1st employee who led and built a team of 8 engineers.
 - Led the startup from initial idea to product-market fit, first paying customers, and successful fundraising.